its-philipp/afga_adaptive_finance_governance_agent/docs/ARCHITECTURE.md

 - Adaptive memory updates
 - KPI calculation for learning metrics

-## Communication: A2A/MCP Protocol
+## Communication: A2A Protocol

-The agents communicate using the Agent-to-Agent (A2A) protocol:
+The agents communicate using the **A2A (Agent-to-Agent) protocol**, an industry standard for multi-agent systems:

 - **Agent Cards:** Each agent publishes its capabilities
 - **Agent Executors:** Server agents (PAA, EMA) implement executors